American Chop Suey (Goulash)

-Years ago I shared this recipe for Healthy American Chop Suey, and to date it is a favorite here on Healthy Seasonal Recipes.
+Years ago I shared this recipe for Healthy American Chop Suey, and to date it is a favorite of mine here on Healthy Seasonal Recipes.
 I pulled it out of the archives today, spruced up the photos and made a fun one-minute video for you.
 Mostly I did this because I wanted to make sure you knew about it and show you just how crazy easy it is.
 Check it out!

 As I shared in my original post, titled Bison Bolognese, this dish is known by a number of different names that vary by region.
 My husband grew up calling it Chop Suey, but in the Midwest it is known as Goulash or Slumgullion in some parts.
 Whatever you call it, we love it in this house, especially when it is healthified!

-Whole-wheat pasta is higher in fiber and will keep you satisfied longer.
+Whole Wheat Pasta—whole wheat pasta is higher in fiber and will keep you satisfied longer.
 I used 2 ounces (dry) per person which is actually the recommended serving size.
 So many pasta dishes have double that!

-Grass fed meat is naturally leaner (I used 92% lean.)
+Grass-fed Beef—grass-fed meat is naturally leaner (I used 92% lean.)
 The fat that it does have is higher in beneficial Omega-3s and CLA.
 If you can, try to find a local grass-fed beef.

-This recipe is loaded with vegetables.
+Lots of Vegetables—this recipe is loaded with vegetables.
 The vegetables double the serving size.
 The trick is to use a food processor to make this an easy step.
 Using the steel blade attachment, drop the garlic through the feed tube while the motor is running.
 Then add in roughly chopped carrots and celery and chop them fine with the blade.
 Last add in some chunks of peeled and cored onions and pulse them to chop them up too.
 Because they are so finely chopped they really melt into the sauce.

 Whether you call this Chop suey, goulash or slumgullion this healthy version is a delicious family friendly meal.
 Made with loads of vegetables, whole-wheat pasta and grass fed beef.